Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Analytical Model of the Integrated Coax-Waveguide Tuner

 The hardware between the planes is partitioned into four tunable two-port blocks: (i) a doorknob impedance transformer ($L_{\rm d}$, $C_{\rm d}$, gap~$g:l_{\rm d}$), (ii) a sliding-short waveguide stub (offset~$l_{\rm s}$), and (iii) a fused-silica feed-through of shunt capacitance $C_{\rm fs}$, and (iv) a movable probe of insertion depth $h$.
 Their ABCD (``chain'') matrices cascade to

-where $l_{\rm d},\,l_{\rm s},\,h$ are the three mechanical ``knobs'' of the tuner and $C_{\rm fs}=0.06$~pF is the quartz sleeve capacitance at 17.8~GHz (Ku~band).
-This chain-matrix description follows the standard tuner‑synthesis approach used for multi-resonator impedance tuners and matching networks \cite{Shaffer2023,MoranGuizan2024}, but with the cavity resonator explicitly included in the load.
+where $(l_{\rm d},l_{\rm s},h)$ are the primary geometric parameters of the integrated launcher and $C_{\rm fs}=0.06$~pF is the fused-silica sleeve capacitance at 17.8~GHz (Ku~band).
+In the assembled hardware, $l_{\rm d}$ is set by fabrication (and may be adjusted only by shimming), while the two \emph{in-situ} tuning knobs are $(l_{\rm s},h)$.
+This chain-matrix description follows the standard tuner‑synthesis approach used for multi-resonator impedance tuners and matching networks \cite{Shaffer2024,MoranGuizan2024}, but with the cavity resonator explicitly included in the load.